over-light/proxima/docs/proxi.md

 The optional flag `-e` sets depth below LRB (_latest reliable branch_) transaction must be waited to reach.
 Default is `2`

-Spammer is run with the command `proxi node spam` or `proxi node spam -e 1`.
+Spammer is run with the command `proxi node spam -e 1`.

 The bundle of transactions is a chain of transactions, which consumes output of the previous.
 Only the last one (tip of the batch) contains tag-along output.